elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/2022/04/why-i-am-switching-from-nodejs-to-go-for-backend-development.md

 tags:
 - Go
 - Backend
-description: Get started with Go by writing a simple program to accept user input in the command line
+Description: Get started with Go by writing a simple program to accept user input in the command line
 draft: true
 ---